cabol/west/README.md

 Overview
 --------

-`WEST` (Web/Event-Driven System's Tool) is a tool that enables the development of real-time, mission-critical and messaging-based systems, giving properties such as: massive concurrency, fault-tolerance, high scalability, high performance, and high availability.
+`WEST` (Web/Event-Driven Systems Tool) is a tool that enables the development of real-time, mission-critical and messaging-based systems, [EDA](http://en.wikipedia.org/wiki/Event-driven_architecture) based systems, giving properties such as: massive concurrency, fault-tolerance, high scalability, high performance, and high availability.

 `WEST` is written in `Erlang/OTP`, enables messaging patterns like Pub/Sub and Request/Reply.
 Also comes with a WebSockets API and different protocols options such as: JSON, Text and Protocol Buffers, in order to interact with it.